Commands

 ical delete

-Delete an event with a confirmation prompt.
+Delete one or more events with a confirmation prompt.

 # Interactive picker with confirmation